Traditional Japanese Knives

 Sharpening

-We recommend using waterstones to carefully return a blade’s edge to its full potential.
-We have a wide range of Japanese sharpening stones for all steels.
-Read our guide to choosing a sharpening stone, shop our sharpening stone collection and visit our blog for tips and techniques for knife maintenance and sharpening.
+Explore our wide range of Japanese sharpening stones, designed to suit all types of steel.
+Be sure to read our guide to choosing the right whetstone, shop our sharpening stone collection, and visit our blog for expert tips and techniques on knife maintenance and sharpening.

 Our Customers